 His Royal Highness Crown Prince Haakon

-Crown Prince Haakon was born on 20 July 1973, and has one sister, Her Highness Princess Märtha Louise.
+Crown Prince Haakon was born on 20 July 1973, and is heir to the throne of Norway.
 The Crown Prince married Miss Mette-Marit Tjessem Høiby in Oslo Cathedral on 25 August 2001.

-There are three children in the Crown Prince and Crown Princesss family: Marius Borg Høiby, Her Royal Highness Princess Ingrid Alexandra and His Highness Prince Sverre Magnus.
+There are three children in the Crown Prince and Crown Princess’s family: Marius Borg Høiby, Her Royal Highness Princess Ingrid Alexandra and His Highness Prince Sverre Magnus.
+Crown Prince Haakon has one sister, Her Highness Princess Märtha Louise.

 The Crown Prince graduated from the Royal Norwegian Naval Academy in Bergen in 1995.
-In autumn 1996 he moved to the USA to study at the University of California at Berkeley, and received his BA in political science in spring 1999.
-The following autumn the Crown Prince was a member of Norways third delegation to the UN General Assembly.
-In 2001 he followed the Foreign Ministrys trainee programme for diplomats.
+The studies at Berkely started in the autumn of 1996 and he received his Bachelor in 1999.
+The following autumn the Crown Prince was a trainee with Norway’s delegation to the UN and in 2001 he followed the Foreign Ministry’s trainee programme for diplomats.

-The Crown Prince and Crown Princess have an active family life and spend a great deal of time with their young children enjoying indoor and outdoor recreational activities, including sport and cultural activities.
+The Crown Prince and Crown Princess have an active family life and spend a great deal of time with their children enjoying outdoor recreational activities.